KerenLab/CellTune-App/docs/documentation/viewer/interface.md

 **Adjust Brightness:**
 You can adjust channel brightness cutoffs using the sliders in each channel widget.
 All pixel values below the left (bottom) slider handle will be black, and all pixel values above the right (upper) slider handle will be saturated.
 > Tip: You can click directly on the values and edit them (press Enter after typing!).
-You can also edit the value on the right side to increase/decrease the sliders range.
+You can also edit the value on the right side to increase/decrease the slider's range.

 **Select Channel:**